Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Preliminaries

 To encode a triangulation, we give each pentachoron a label and an ordering of its five vertices.
 Two triangulations are \emph{(combinatorially) isomorphic} if they are identical up to relabelling of pentachora and/or reordering of the pentachoron vertices.
 We can uniquely identify any isomorphism class of triangulations using an efficiently-computable string called an \emph{isomorphism signature} \cite{burton2011pachner}.
 Every triangulation has a unique isomorphism signature, and two triangulations have the same signature if and only if they are isomorphic.

 An important tool in the study of triangulations is the \emph{dual graph} (also known as the \emph{face pairing graph}).
 Given a triangulation $\tri$, its dual graph $\Gamma(\tri)) = (V,E)$ is the multigraph whose nodes are the pentachora in $\tri$, and for each gluing that identifies two tetrahedral facets of $p_i$ and $p_j$ we add an arc between the corresponding nodes in $V$.
 By construction, $\Gamma(\tri)$ has maximum degree $\leq 5$, and is $5$-regular when $\tri$ triangulates a closed $4$-manifold~$\Gamma(\tri)$.
+Figure \ref{fig:dualGraphs} depicts a typical dual graph.

-\begin{remark} The dual graph as defined above does not retain any information about the permutations used in the face identifications, and so $\tri$ cannot be reconstructed from $\Gamma(\tri)$ alone.
+The dual graph as defined above does not retain any information about the permutations used in the face identifications, and so $\tri$ cannot be reconstructed from $\Gamma(\tri)$ alone.
 Nevertheless, some information about the underlying topology of the $4$-manifold can still be extracted from $\Gamma(\tri)$.
-It also proves to be useful as a visual tool when discussing triangulations. \end{remark}
+It also proves to be useful as a visual tool when discussing triangulations.

 \begin{housekeeping} In order to avoid confusion, we use the terms \emph{vertices} and \emph{edges} exclusively when referring to triangulations, and \emph{nodes} and \emph{arcs} when referring to graphs. \end{housekeeping}